 - Learning in a specialized classroom

-You will meet with your child's teachers multiple times per year to create and carry out an 504 plan or IEP.
+You and your child's teachers will meet several times during the year to create, change and carry out their 504 plan or IEP.
 Others in the school who work with your child may also attend these meetings.
 You know your child better than anyone.
-These meetings give you a chance to advocate for your child's education and ensure they have the support they need.
+These meetings give you a chance to advocate for your child's needs and make sure they have the support they need.

-During the meeting, you'll discuss your child's current school performance, set goals for the next school year and determine what support services your child will receive.
-You can invite a member of your child's health care team or another advocate to come with you to the meeting.
+During the meeting, you'll look at your child's success and struggles, set goals for the school year and decide what support your child will receive.
+You can invite your child's health care provider or another advocate to come with you to the meeting.
 If you have a family or child therapist, this is a great person to invite to the meeting.

-"When parents are in those meetings, they need to carefully pay attention to what their child is going to be provided," says Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist and the Research Director of the Neuropsychology Service at Children's Health℠ and Associate Professor at UT Southwestern.
+"When parents are in those meetings, they need to carefully pay attention to what their child is going to be provided," says Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist, Research Director of the Neuropsychology Service at Children's Health℠ and Associate Professor at UT Southwestern.
 "If they have concerns, they need to bring them up during those times."

-You may feel your child's plan is not individualized enough or contains modifications your child doesn't need.
-You should speak up about these issues to ensure your child's plan is meant for them – not just for any child with their disability.
-You can take home a draft of your child's plan to think it over and even talk to their doctor or therapist.
+You may feel your child's plan is not personal enough for their needs or has modifications your child doesn't need.
+Speak up about these issues to make sure your child's plan is meant for them – not just for any child with the same or similar disability.
+Take home a draft of your child's plan to think it over and even talk to their doctor or therapist.
 Once you and your children's teachers agree on the plan, everyone will sign it.

 Dr. Holland says most schools are willing to work with parents and children.
-However, if your child's school is not meeting your child’s agreed-upon needs, special education attorneys and other resources can help your child get the resources they need.
+However, if your child's school is not meeting their agreed-upon needs, special education attorneys and other resources can help your child get the resources they need.

 If your child has disabilities, talk to a neuropsychologist at Children's Health to learn more about what strategies can help them at school.